Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Other systems

 with $a$ and $a^{\dagger}$ being creation and annihilation operators for the neutrino or antineutrino that exists on the staggered lattice site denoted by its subscript, with the creation operator for neutrinos being the annihilation operator for antineutrinos and vice versa.
 This term produces a ``Majorana mass'' $m_M$ for the neutrinos \cite{Farrell2023b}.

 For a single-spatial-site lattice localized to spatial site $i$, the eigenstate of $H^{Majorana}_{m}$ which has a ``mass'' of $m_M$ is $\frac{\ket{\nu} + \ket{\bar{\nu}}}{\sqrt{2}}$, that is, an equal superposition of there being one neutrino on the spatial lattice site and there being one antineutrino on the spatial lattice site.
 This state can be interpreted as the projection of a Majorana neutrino onto the Dirac neutrino state-space used so far in this work.
 From this fact, one can obtain the interaction of any pair of Majorana neutrinos through direct addition of the two-neutrino term in Eq. \ref{eq:H_collectiveneutrinooscilation} and its counterpart for antineutrino-antineutrino interactions (which is the same \cite{Balantekin2007}) to the neutrino-antineutrino interaction term in Eq. \ref{eq:nuantinuhamterm}.
+In other words, $H^{majorana}_{\nu \nu} = H^{Dirac}_{\nu \nu} + 2 H^{Dirac}_{\nu \bar{\nu}} + H^{Dirac}_{\bar{\nu} \bar{\nu}}$.
+The single-neutrino oscillation term is the same as in the Dirac case.
 The resulting collective neutrino oscillation Hamiltonian for Majorana neutrinos is as follows: